plenigo/plenigo.github.io/pages/custom_integration/checkout_external_products_java.md

         if (!isHasUserBought) {
             double price = 12.99; // The price of the product.
             String description = "Test"; // The description of the product.
-            String productId = "123456"; // The product id of the product.
+            String productId = "123456"; // The product ID of the product.
             String currency = "USD"; // The currency.
             // Price of the product, description, id, currency and  the tax percentage (28% in this case) of tax that should be calculated for this product
             Product product = new Product(price, description, id, currency, TaxType.DOWNLOAD);